TheNathannator/RB3_X360_Keyboard/README.md

 ## About
 This project aims to allow you to use the Rock Band 3 Xbox 360 keyboard with other programs while it's connected to an Xbox 360 wireless receiver, via either an emulated Xbox 360 controller, keypresses or MIDI inputs.

-I have documented everything I've learned so far in [a .txt file included in this repo.](https://github.com/TheNathannator/RB3-X360-Keyboard/blob/main/X360%20Keys%20Inputs.txt) Note that I may update it with new info as I progress through development.
+I have documented everything I've learned so far in [a .txt file included in this repo.](https://github.com/TheNathannator/RB3-X360-Keyboard/blob/main/X360%20Keys%20Inputs.txt) Note that I will update it with new info as I progress through development.

 **Note: The code is unfinished, I am still working on structuring things and making a functional first version.**

 ## Roadmap
 Here's what needs to be done that I can think of so far:
 - Framework for the input data
+- XInput output stuff
 - Keypress output stuff
 - MIDI output stuff
 - UI